vanduttran/dsMO/README.md

 # dsMO: non-disclosive federated Multi-Omics analysis

 ## Introduction
-The dsMO package suit, providing a number of non-disclosive federated Multi-Omics analyses, is comprised of three packages:
+The *dsMO* package suit, providing a number of non-disclosive federated Multi-Omics analyses, is comprised of three packages:

-1. dsMOprimal, to install on remote servers with data contributing to the virtual cohort
+1. *dsMOprimal*, to install on remote servers with data contributing to the virtual cohort

-2. dsMOdual, to install on a remote server different from the previous ones
+2. *dsMOdual*, to install on a remote server different from the previous ones

-3. dsMO, to install on the analyst side
+3. *dsMO*, to install on the analyst side

 ## Installation